Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 ### 7. Noise masking inside the critical band

-Inside the 1-Bark band of tone `i`, the non-tonal part is estimated by removing all candidate 5-bin tonal groups and summing the remaining power:
+Within the 1-Bark band of tone `i`, the non-tonal contribution is estimated by removing all candidate 5-bin tonal groups and summing the remaining power:

 ```text
 I_n,i = Σ P(f) / p_ref^2